Fill your College Details

 9. What is a ConfigMap in Kubernetes?

-10. What is a Persistent Volume (PV) in Kubernetes?
+10. In Kubernetes, what is a Persistent Volume (PV)?

-Helm is a package manager for Kubernetes that allows users to define, install, and manage Kubernetes applications using charts.
+Helm is a Kubernetes package manager that allows users to define, install, and manage Kubernetes applications through the use of parameterized packages called charts.

-13. What is the difference between StatefulSet and Deployment?
+13. In Kubernetes, what is the difference between StatefulSet and Deployment?

 14. How does Kubernetes handle auto-scaling?